Unirep/Unirep/packages/docs/docs/core-api/user-state.md

 ## getRepByAttester

-Get the reputation balance for the current attester up to an epoch.
-By default we use the epoch before the current epoch.
-Reputation received in the current epoch isn't considered final until the user executes a user state transition out of the epoch.
+Get the reputation balance for the current attester up to and including the provided epoch.
+By default reputation up to and including the current epoch is returned.

 ```ts
 state.getRepByAttester(epoch?: number): Promise<Reputation>